jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/GaseousAgreeableEarthworm' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _Please enable the sound.
 This was when SpaceX landed its first rocket.
 This was a significant step for the Internet Age in our real-life game of civilization.
-Notice how happy those people were too, hint for our live in mass-collaboration._
+Notice how happy those people were too, hint for our live using mass-collaboration._

 When you're dependent on old philosophies, you're also confined to its old tools and live within its old narratives.
 Today Left/Right politics obsesses over tax cuts, health insurance plans, pages of government regulations, and endless media soundbites because their philosophy says these are society's only levers of power.
 New and super-powerful technologies like landing rockets are talked about, but more as a novelty act that falls beyond the believers of old philosophies comprehension and comfort zones.